 The overall objective is to train 630 lawyers from 7 EU Member States (Italy, Spain, Cyprus, Romania, Poland, Greece and the Czech Republic) on the following EU legal instruments in insolvency law and family law.

-- Directive (EU) 2019/1023 of the European Parliament and of the Council on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt, and amending Directive (EU) 2017/1132 (Directive on restructuring and insolvency)
+Directive (EU) 2019/1023 of the European Parliament and of the Council on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt

 The organisation of seminars is the best possible way to ensure two of the main aspects of this project: high-level training for lawyers, and the opportunity to use the seminars for networking purposes.
 The seminars will last one day and there will be participants from all the seven partners’ Member States in each seminar.
 All the seminars in each of the two topics (ie: insolvency law and family law) will be identical in their structure (same seminar programme) and duration (1 days).
 The big cross-border element and the need to create informal networks of civil lawyers in who are able to communicate with each other make it necessary to hold the seminars in English.

 This project is financed with the support of the Justice Programme of the European Union